 (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: A random sample of the combined populations of waivers 0565, 40193 & 40194 with confidence interval = 95%/5%/50% to determine sample size.
-Other Specify:
+Other Specify: Biennially b.
+Sub-assurance: The levels of care of enrolled participants are reevaluated at least annually or as specified in the approved waiver.

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

 Biennially.
 Site and file reviews are conducted on an ongoing basis with reviews at each site every two years.